This section explains how to configure the baseboard management controller (BMC) on your node using the IPMI protocol.

 Verifying User Access

-To verify user access settings, run the following command.
-Replace <USER_ID> with the user’s ID number.
+To verify access settings for a channel, run the following command.

 Connecting to Nodes